Tidal Deformability of Neutron Stars in Scalar-Tensor Theories of Gravity: Neutron Star Tidal Deformability

-Since \cref{eq:h0static_ext} is true for all $r<r_s$, including the large $r$ regime where $r \gg r_{s}$ and $\psi \rightarrow 0$, there is an exact solution in the large $r$ limit.
+Since \cref{eq:h0static_ext} is true for all $r>r_s$, where $r_s$ is the surface of the star, including the large $r$ regime where $r \gg r_{s}$ and $\psi \rightarrow 0$, there is an exact solution in the large $r$ limit.
 This is sufficient to define the tidal Love numbers.

-However, tidal Love numbers are calculated by matching the interior and exterior solutions at or near the surface of the star where the static solution near the surface can only be approximated.
-Therefore, this work focuses on the irrotational results.
+However, as was the case with the electric tidal deformability, there is no analytical solution at the surface of the star.
+Furthermore, the static approach is considered less physically relevant than the irrotational approach.

+While an approximate solution to the static case could be constructed using the method laid out in Sec. \ref{subsec:even} or a method similar to that used in the $f(R)$ case by \cite{Yazadjiev_2018}, this work focuses on the irrotational case because it is more realistic and has an analytical solution \cite{Pani_2018, Landry_2015, Shapiro_96}.